 Okay.
 Sure.
 On January 1st, 1863, President Abraham Lincoln declared all slaves held in the Confederate States to be free.
 But that news never reached the Texas slaves and there are many theories as to why.

 Maybe someone literally murdered the messenger that was sent to Texas to inform them.
 Maybe, in typical Confederate fashion, they withheld some information from the slaves.
 Some historians believe that since the Civil War wasn't over yet that the lack of Union Army presence in Texas made it hard for Lincoln's proclamation to be enforced.

 Nonetheless, it was cotton-picking business as usual in Texas despite the proclamation.
 Some slave owners in neighboring states moved their slaves to Texas because they thought that the Confederate Army would eventually win the war and when it was over they could get their "property" back.

 So when Union General Gordon Granger rode into Galveston, Texas with Union soldiers behind him and saw all of these slaves he decided to make an announcement on June 19, 1865.

 First off a proclamation was made by the President to free all these slaves two and a half years ago.

-Second, off you are no longer slave owners and slaves.
+Second, you are no longer slave owners and slaves.
 You're employers and those are your hired workers.

 Some slaves dipped out of there before Granger could even finish his announcement.
-Other slaves decided to go and leave the state so that they could repair their families that were torn apart from the slave trade.
+Other slaves decided to go and leave the state so that they could repair their families that were torn apart by the slave trade.
 Others decided to fly up north.
 And they live happily ever after, right?